 Consideration for performing the services will be determined according to the winning supplier’s bid, Appendix B7.

-The consideration is fixed, absolute and final and the Supplier will not be allowed to demand increases or changes from the Division for performing its duties hereunder, for any reason.
+0The consideration is fixed, absolute and final and the Supplier will not be allowed to demand increases or changes from the Division for performing its duties hereunder, for any reason.

 It should be clarified that this Agreement does not bind the Division to pay any consideration, and the only undertaking will be according and subject to approved work orders as issued by the Division from time to time, subject to actual performance.